wagtail/wagtail/docs/reference/pages/model_reference.rst

     .. attribute:: submitted_revisions

-        This manager is used to retrieve all of the ``Revision`` objects that are awaiting moderator approval
+        This manager is used to retrieve all of the ``Revision`` objects that are awaiting moderator approval.

         Example: